Assessment Department

 What Determines the Amount of Property Tax I Pay?

-The amount of a particular property's tax bill is determined by two things: the property's taxable assessment and the tax rates of the taxing jurisdictions in which the property is located.
+The amount of a particular property’s tax bill is determined by two things: the property’s taxable assessment and the tax rates of the taxing jurisdictions (county, schools, village and town) in which the property is located.
 The tax rate is determined by the amount of the tax levy.
 The Assessment Department does not establish tax rates.
 Tax rates are set by the School Boards, the County Legislature and the Town Board.
 The function of the Assessment Department is only to establish the value of your property.

 Informal Review Procedure

-An informal review of your assessment may be requested after October 1st through the following April 1st.
+An Informal Review of your assessment may be requested after October 1st through the following April 1st

 All informal reviews will require an interior and exterior inspection of the property by an Assessment Department staff member.
 The purpose of a physical inspection is to ensure that the inventory (square footage, bedrooms, baths, etc.) on the assessment record is accurate and to evaluate the condition of the property.